In the notes that follow, I will share some highlights – mainly as a way for me to document some reflections, while they are still fresh in my mind.

 Five things I recall from Guelph.
 First, it was great to be next to the Guelph Arboretum.
 It was a great experience to go for walks and study all the signage, related to the names of trees, and projects that Guelph alumni had completed, by way of making the Arboretum a beautiful resource.

-I also remember that a childhood friend of mine, from when I lived in Montreal, studied horticulture at the University of Guelph in the 1960s.
+I also remember that a childhood friend, Stuart Clendenning, from when I lived in Montreal, studied horticulture at the University of Guelph in the 1960s.
 He was doing well, in his line of work, when I ran into him in Vancouver’s Gastown neighbourhood around the late sixties.
 He was on a visit to Vancouver at the time, as I recall.
 I haven’t seen him since.
 If anyone can help me get updated, about his whereabouts or life in the years that followed, please contact me.

 At the Humber Fitness Centre in Long Branch, among my favourite exercises has been the Hex bar deadlift.
 Jaan Pill photo